-The Green River rafting trip is an ideal outdoor adventure for children ages five and up.
+Behold Its Majestic, Powerful Beauty, The Green River.
+The Green River rafting daily trip is an ideal outdoor adventure for children ages five and up.
 This one-day trip spans a length of 12 miles, making it perfect for beginners.

 Flowing through Colorado’s boundaries for 40 miles, passing through the infamous Lodore Canyon, gaining rushing waters from the Yampa River, and re-entering Utah in the midst of Whirlpool Canyon, the Green River then passes through the turbulent waters of Split Mountain Canyon.
 This area holds the largest fall on the Green River – a striking 21 feet per mile!